patogeno/wp-bs4seed-theme/README.md

 - **additionalAssets** copies modified files of other assets such as fonts and php files

 ### Wordpress Customizer
 Check [customizer.php](bs4seed/assets/php/customizer.php) to learn how to add sections, settings and controls in the Customizer section to define your own modifications in your theme.
 In addition, [utilities.php](bs4seed/assets/php/utilities.php) provides a function to define a default value when theme_mod from Customizer is requested.

+### Menu Name as Title
+[utilities.php](bs4seed/assets/php/utilities.php) has a function to get a menu name from a location.
+It is used in this them to show as menu title in the footer.
+Thanks [Gayan Priyadarshana/codemixin](https://github.com/gayankd/) to provide the code in [stackoverflow](https://stackoverflow.com/questions/32647965/how-to-display-the-menu-name-of-a-menu-in-wordpress).